 Many investment advisors recommend clients have at least $100,000 to invest before purchasing individual stocks.
-The reason is that individual stocks carry a relatively high amount of risk, in terms of price fluctuation.
-With less than $100,000, it can be hard to lessen the risk of investing in individual stocks.
+The reason is that individual stocks carry a relatively high amount of risk.
 But with $100,000 or more, you can purchase a significant amount of different stocks, thereby lessening your risk while still capturing upside potential.

 Individual stocks can have widely varying returns.
-In 2018, for example, the best performing stock in the S&P 500 index, Advanced Micro Devices, returned nearly 80%, while the worst-performing, Coty, lost more than 60% of its value.
+In 2021, for example, the best performing stock in the S&P 500 index, Devon Energy, returned 196.1%, while the worst-performing, Penn National Gaming, lost nearly 43% of its value.

 Exchange-traded funds combine elements of both mutual funds and individual stocks.
-With certain ETFs, you can diversify your portfolio like with buying a mutual fund but still have the freedom to buy or sell shares on the stock market whenever you want.
-They can be a good option for an experienced investor with $100,000 to invest because many ETFs are passively managed.
+While they trade on exchanges like stocks, they consist of entire portfolios, as with mutual funds.
+Thus, with an ETF you can have access to a full portfolio yet retain the ability to buy or sell your ownership of the investment at any time on the stock exchange.
 If you have some experience in the market, you can pick and choose the sectors, industries or markets you feel have the best chance for appreciation rather than handing over those decisions to a mutual fund manager.

 Real estate is a less liquid way to invest than the stock and bond markets, but it can provide high returns.
 In fact, a Harvard study found that residential real estate returns just a bit more than equities over time, but with considerably less risk.
 Here are three ways you can use $100,000 to invest in real estate.

 The most traditional way to invest in real estate is to buy investment property.
-With $100,000, you can buy a home outright in many markets; at the very least, you can put down a significant down payment — or you can diversify your holdings across a number of different investment properties.
-If you’re knowledgeable in the area, $100,000 can also finance a house flip.
+With $100,000, you can buy a home outright in some markets; at the very least, you can put down a significant down payment — or you can diversify your holdings across a number of different investment properties.
+If you’re knowledgeable in the area, $100,000 can also generate passive income, via a rental property, or finance a house flip.

 Raw land can be a cheaper option than developed investment property.
-You can use your raw land as a platform to build structures in any way you want, or you can hold the land as a long-term speculative investment.
-But raw land is just that: a speculation.
+But raw land is a speculation.
 It can be a good option if you’re an experienced real estate investor, but it can be hard to generate a return.
 Unlike bonds and rental property, which pay a regular stream of income, raw land doesn’t pay anything unless you sell it.
-Since many plots of land don’t offer much appreciation potential, it pays to know what you’re doing before you use your $100,000 to buy raw land.

-Crowdfunding is a relatively new way to invest in real estate.
-Crowdfunding can reduce your risk in real estate investments because you’re combining your funds with other investors’ rather than shouldering the risk of an entire project yourself.
+Crowdfunding can reduce your risk in real estate investments because you’re combining your funds with other investors rather than shouldering the risk of an entire project yourself.
 Additionally, some sites choose properties on your behalf and spread out your investment across a number of different real estate projects, so you can automatically diversify your risk rather than having to plunk down $100,000 into a single property.

 One of the true luxuries of having $100,000 to invest is that you can successfully diversify your portfolio across different asset classes, types of investments and varying risk profiles.
-With a $500 investment in an S&P 500 index fund, if the stock market sells off, your investment will sink right along with it.
-With $100,000 spread out among different asset classes, you minimize the risk that your entire portfolio will go down at the same time.
+For example, while a portion of your money could be invested in more conservative bonds, which might pay you a rate of $3,000 to $4,000 on a $100,000 investment, another portion could be invested in the U.S. stock market, which has a long-term average return closer to 10%.
+While you might be tempted to put all of your money in investments with the highest potential return, the safer way to invest your entire $100,000 is actually to spread it out among different asset classes so that you can minimize the risk that your entire portfolio will go down at the same time.